maxnd/mxMarkEdit/README.md

 The `Tools - Convert with Pandoc without table` menu item converts the current document without its possible tables into another format specified in the options of the software.
 The converted file is created in the same folder of the current document.

-The `Tools - Open another window` menu item opens another instance of the software if the app is located in the `Applications` directory.
+The `Tools - Open another window` menu item opens another instance of the software if the app is in the `Applications` directory.

 The `Tools - Transparency` menu item activate or deactivate two levels of transparency of the interface of the software, giving the impression to watch or type on a dark or clear glass, according to the mode in use.
 This functionality is just for aesthetic reasons.